- Home

 Ceremony

 Massachusetts statute does not require that witnesses be present at your ceremony.
-However, if a member of the clergy performs the ceremony, you should ensure that you are in conformity with the appropriate religious tenets.

 Solemnizer/Clergy

-If an out-of-state member of the clergy is to perform the marriage, the clergyperson must obtain a Certificate of Authorization from the Massachusetts Secretary of the Commonwealth prior to the ceremony.
-(You must have the original certificate with you when you file your intentions.)
-This certificate, which is issued by the Public Records Division of the Secretary of the Commonwealth, is to be attached to the original license and returned to the clerk of the city or town where the license was issued.
-For further information, contact:
+If an out-of-state member of the clergy is to perform the marriage, the clergy member must obtain a Certificate of Authorization from the Massachusetts Secretary of the Commonwealth prior to the ceremony.
+This certificate must be attached to the original license and returned to the Town Clerk.

 Division of Public Records